Why Am I Still Single? A Quiz

 Posted Dec 06, 2013

-If you haven't yet found someone whom you want to love forever, fortunately, there may be factors that you can address that could help you in your partner search.
-Flirt more?
-Devote more energy to meeting new people?
-Reach out more warmly to potential partners?
+If you haven't yet found someone whom you want to love forever, fortunately, there may be factors that you can address now that could beef up your appeal.

 The key factor in picking a spouse is matching.

 I recall once hearing an actor describe tryouts for a play.
 "It's not about how attractive you are or how good an actor you are.
 The person who gets the role is the one who is best matched for it."

 The same goes for finding a marriage match.
 Subconsciously, all of us are looking for someone who feels like the pepper to our salt shaker.
 The more that two people look and feel like a matched pair, be it in appearance, cultural background, economic expectations, psychological wounds and strengths, speech patterns, interests and more, the more likely they will say, "Yes!
 That's the one for me!"

 One way, therefore, to think of picking a life partner is to heed the words of Erich Fromm from his 1960's book, The Art of Loving.